shaunjanssens/homelab/README.md

 ## Dashboard

 To get an overview of all containers there's a dashboard (homer) included.
 This dashboard needs some configuration to view all containers.
 There's also a custom theme included. [dashboard-icons](https://github.com/walkxcode/dashboard-icons) is used for app icons but it's also possible to use own images.
+A custom theme file is located at `homer/assets/custom.css`.

 ![Screenshot of Homer dashboard](assets/dashboard.jpg)

+## Backup and restore

+All Docker container config data is stored in `/srv/homelab` and is backed up every night to `/srv/backup/volume`.
+Duplicati is also installed to backup other data like media storage and Nextcloud data.

 ## Recommendations

-### Docker management

-This repository doesn't have a web interface for managing Docker containers.
-If you do want a management tool then I can recommend [LazyDocker](https://github.com/jesseduffield/lazydocker).
+- [LazyDocker](https://github.com/jesseduffield/lazydocker) for managing Docker containers
+- [btop](https://github.com/aristocratos/btop) for monitoring server resources

 ## Roadmap

-- [ ] Change Cloudflare DDNS with [hotio/cloudflareddns](https://hotio.dev/containers/cloudflareddns/)
-- [ ] Add simple backup solution like [Duplicati](https://docs.linuxserver.io/images/docker-duplicati/)
-- [ ] Change [linuxserver/qbittorrent](https://docs.linuxserver.io/images/docker-qbittorrent/) with [hotio/qbittorrent](https://hotio.dev/containers/qbittorrent/) because it comes with a nicer UI
 - [ ] Add [Diun](https://crazymax.dev/diun/) for getting notifications when a Docker image is updated